dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ### ALWAYS PUT YOUR CODE BETWEEN `/* USER CODE BEGIN */` AND `/* USER CODE END */`

-This way, if you regenerate the code after making changes in STM32CubeMX, your own code will be preserved, while everything outside will be overwritten.
+This way when you regenerate the code after making changes in STM32CubeMX, your own code will be preserved, while everything outside will be overwritten.
 Let's take a look at the `main()` function.

 ```
 int main(void)